 Revenue.
-Revenue for 2019 decreased \$1.1 billion, or 63%, to \$625 million from \$1.7 billion for 2018.
-The decline in total revenue is primarily attributable to a\$868 million decrease in infrastructure services revenue, representing 81% of the overall decrease.
-Additionally, pressure pumping services and natural sand proppant services revenue decreased \$123 million and \$68 million, respectively, representing 12% and 6% of the overall decrease.
-Revenue derived from related parties was\$130 million, or 21% of our total revenue, for 2019 and \$143 million, or 8% of our total revenue, for 2018.
+Revenue for 2020 decreased \$312 million, or 50%, to \$313 million from \$625 million for 2019.
+The decrease in total revenue is attributable to declines in revenue across all business lines.
+Revenue derived from related parties was \$51 million, or 16% of our total revenue, for 2020 and \$130 million, or 21% of our total revenue, for 2019.
 Substantially all of our related party revenue is derived from Gulfport under pressure pumping and sand contracts.
+For additional information regarding the status of these contracts, see "Industry Overview - Oil and Natural Gas Industry," "Industry Overview - Natural Sand Proppant Industry" and Note 20.
+Commitments and Contingencies to our consolidated financial statements included elsewhere in this report.
 Revenue by division was as follows:

 Infrastructure Services.
-Infrastructure services division revenue decreased \$868 million, or 80%, to \$214 million for 2019 from \$1.1 billion for 2018 primarily due to the conclusion on March 31, 2019 of the work we performed under our contracts with PREPA for repairs to Puerto Rico's electrical grid as a result of Hurricane Maria.
+Infrastructure services division revenue decreased \$58 million, or 27%, to \$155 million for 2020 from \$213 million for 2019 primarily due to the conclusion on March 31, 2019 of the work we performed under our contracts with PREPA for repairs to Puerto Rico's electrical grid as a result of Hurricane Maria.
 For additional information regarding our contracts with PREPA and our infrastructure services, see "Overview of Our Industries - Electrical Infrastructure Industry" above.
-Revenue from our operations in the continental United States increased \$58 million, or 96%, to \$118 million for 2019 from \$60 million for 2018.
+Revenue from our operations in the continental United States increased \$37 million, or 31%, to \$155 million for 2020 from \$118 million for 2019.

-Pressure Pumping Services.
-Pressure pumping services division revenue decreased \$123 million, or 33%, to \$246 million for 2019 from \$369 million for 2018.
-Revenue derived from related parties was\$91 million, or 37% of total pressure pumping revenue, for 2019 and \$96 million, or 26% of total pressure pumping revenue, for 2018.
+Well Completion Services.
+Well completion services division revenue decreased \$156 million, or 64%, to \$88 million for 2020 from \$244 million for 2019.
+Revenue derived from related parties was \$42 million, or 48% of total well completion revenue, for 2020 and \$91 million, or 37% of total well completion revenue, for 2019.
 Substantially all of our related party revenue is derived from Gulfport under a pressure pumping contract.
-For additional information regarding the status of this contract, see Note 20.
-Commitments and Contingencies to our consolidated financial statements included elsewhere in this annual report.
-Intersegment revenue, consisting primarily of revenue derived from our sand segment, totaled \$4 million and \$7 million, respectively, for 2019 and 2018.
+On November 13, 2020, Gulfport filed petitions for voluntary relief under chapter 11 of the Bankruptcy Code.
+In 2020, we recognized pre-petition revenue totaling \$39 million and post-petition revenue totaling \$4 million accordance with the terms of this contract.
+For additional information regarding the status of this contract, see "Industry Overview - Oil and Natural Gas Industry" above.
+Intersegment revenue, consisting primarily of revenue derived from our other services and sand segment, totaled \$1 million and \$2 million, respectively, for 2020 and 2019.

-The decrease in our pressure pumping services revenue was primarily driven by a decline in pricing as well as a decline in utilization.
-The number of stages completed decreased 14% to 5,378 for 2019 from 6,245 for 2018.
-An average of 2.4 of our fleets were active throughout 2019 compared to 3.6 fleets for 2018.
+The decrease in our well completion services revenue was primarily driven by a decline in pricing as well as a decline in utilization.
+The number of stages completed decreased 46% to 2,880 for 2020 from 5,378 for 2019.
+An average of 1.5 of our fleets were active throughout 2020 compared to 2.4 fleets for 2019.

 Natural Sand Proppant Services.
-Natural sand proppant services division revenue decreased \$68 million, or 40%, to \$100 million for 2019, from \$168 million for 2018.
-Revenue derived from related parties was\$28 million, or 28% of total sand revenue, for 2019 and \$25 million, or 15% of total sand revenue, for 2018.
-All of our related party revenue is derived from Gulfport under a contract effective through December 31, 2021.
-Intersegment revenue, consisting primarily of revenue derived from our pressure pumping segment, totaled \$30 million, or 30% of total sand revenue, for 2019 and \$67 million, or 40% of total sand revenue, for 2018
+Natural sand proppant services division revenue decreased \$63 million, or 65%, to \$34 million for 2020, from \$97 million for 2019.
+Revenue derived from related parties was \$8 million, or 24% of total sand revenue, for 2020 and \$28 million, or 29% of total sand revenue, for 2019.
+All of our related party revenue is derived from Gulfport under a sand supply contract.
+On November 13, 2020, Gulfport filed petitions for voluntary relief under chapter 11 of the Bankruptcy Code.
+In 2020, we recognized pre-petition revenue totaling \$7 million and post-petition revenue totaling \$1 million in accordance with the terms of this contract.
+For additional information regarding the status of this contract, see "Industry Overview - Natural Sand Proppant Industry" above.
+Intersegment revenue, consisting primarily of revenue derived from our well completion segment, was nominal for 2020 and \$30 million, or 31% of total sand revenue, for 2019.